fake-name/WebRequest/README.md

 possible* like a "real" browser.
 Ideally, it should be indistinguishable from an actual browser from the perspective of the remote HTTP(s) server.

+Other useful bits:

+API wrapper for 2captcha.com which includes automatic local reverse-proxy spinup for reflecting recaptcha requests through your local host address.
+This involves spinning up a transient SOCKS5 proxy, setting up a limited duration port-forward (10 minutes, via UPnP), and actual synchronous captcha solving calls.

+The proxy setup/UPnP setup functions are generic enough that they should be useful for any captcha-solver-related tasks.
+If you'd like support for another solver site (and are willing to throw a few bucks of credit on a solver site to me), I can probably add that other site too.

 Q: Why
 A: Because I started writing horrible web-scraper things in 2008, when the
     requests library wasn't really a thing.